-There is nothing like the rich, succulent flavor of smoked meat.
+There really is nothing like the rich, succulent flavor of smoked meat.
 Whether it’s beef, pork, chicken, or turkey, that unmistakable, savory taste of wood is infused into every juicy morsel.
 If you have a smoker grill, you have everything a griller could want.
-And when you first start smoking meat, you may have some questions.
+But if you’re just starting in the skills of smoking meat, you may have some questions.

 - 2 tablespoons paprika